Pittsburgh Regional Transit: Bus rapid transit

-Contracted Fleet

 Other services

 Pittsburgh Regional Transit operates more than 60 park-and-ride lots in Allegheny County.
 It owns 66 transit bridges, 11 highway bridges and four tunnels.

 Under the PRT-sponsored ACCESS program, a private contractor provides door-to-door service to elderly and disabled passengers throughout the county, seven days a week from 6 a.m. to midnight.
 Reservations are placed one day in advance.
 The ACCESS program is noted as one of the first, most innovative and best in the nation.

 Between 2001 and 2004 the Port Authority worked with the local community group Ground Zero to create and operate the "Ultra Violet Loop"; known to some as the "party bus", the UV Loop bus was special service operated on Friday and Saturday nights through the early morning, serving city nightlife and university centers.
 The UV Loop bus was part of special evaluative service supported in part by local foundations and businesses.
 While it was well regarded in the abstract, it never achieved the ridership and consistent service needed to continue without external support.
 The "Ultra Violet Loop" name is a play on the Pittsburgh/Allegheny County Belt System.

 Future

 Potential capital expansions

 Several capital expansions have been proposed from various sources.
 The construction of a light rail line from Oakland to Pittsburgh International Airport has been proposed by County Executive Dan Onorato and former Congressman Mike Doyle, projected to cost about $3.5 billion.
-Doyle has recently submitted a request to the Federal government to study the feasibility of the project.
-Studies for a commuter rail line from downtown to Arnold along the right-of-way of the Allegheny Valley Railroad and from downtown to Greensburg along the right-of-way of Norfolk Southern railroad are also underway.
-According to the feasibility study, it is unclear whether Pittsburgh Regional Transit, the Westmoreland County Transit Authority, or an as-yet created independent agency would operate the railway.
+Doyle submitted a request to the Federal government to study the feasibility of the project.